godaddy/lighthouse4u-lambda/README.md

 ## Prerequisites

-* Need an AWS Account
+* AWS Account
-* Need AWS CLI installed locally, and configured to point to your AWS Account
+* AWS CLI installed locally, and configured to point to your AWS Account
-* Need Docker installed locally
+* Docker installed locally
 * Clone (or fork) this repo